booleanbites/houzi-builder-release/README.md

 **Houzi Builder** is designed to generate **configuration file** for your app.
 The app is available for Windows and MacOS desktop.
+This repo will be used to publish release versions of app.

-This documentation provides the guidance with ease to *generate* or *update/edit* the configuration file of the app.
+Goto [Release](https://github.com/AdilSoomro/houzi-config-builder/releases) section of the repo to download latest version of the app.

 ![Houzi app builder for Houzez](assets/config.png)